 Commercial Register No.: 52957535

-Access to information, independent media and freedom of expression are crucial to citizens and social organisations that want to combat poverty and inequality in their society.
-Conversely, the media need the citizens to know what is going on.
+Access to information, independent media and press freedom are crucial to citizens and social organisations that want to combat poverty and inequality in their society.
+On the other hand, the media need the citizens to know what is going on.
 By reporting independently, and making public debate possible, the media can contribute to positive change in their society.

 Our long term goal: a diverse, professional information landscape consisting of independent media and journalists that drive (social) change in their society.